codacy/chart/docs/extra/k8s-cheatsheet.md

 ## Session Manager SSH

-When using AWS Session Manager since the CLI is very limited you will benefit from using this alias:
+When using AWS Session Manager since the CLI is very limited you will benefit from using these aliases:
 ```bash
 alias kubectl='sudo microk8s.kubectl -n codacy'
 alias helm='sudo helm'